-If you'd like to speak with one of GVRA's employment specialists about hiring individuals, please click here or call (404) 232-1998.
+If you'd like to speak with one of GVRA's employment specialists about hiring individuals, call 888.204.5719 or email [email protected].

 Studies have shown that hiring those individuals is good for business.
 Why?
 There's many reasons--including multiple tax breaks, which are outlined below--but here are a few.